• Skip to content

 Treatment for a black eye

 If your child has a black eye, put an ice-pack gently over the eye for 10-20 minutes every 2 hours for the first 24 hours.
-This can help reduce the swelling.
+This can reduce the swelling.

 After using an ice-pack, gently lift your child’s swollen eyelid to check their eye for damage.